awsdocs/amazon-ecs-developer-guide/doc_source/service-throttle-logic.md

 Amazon ECS doesn't ever stop a failing service from retrying\.
 It also doesn't attempt to modify it in any way other than increasing the time between restarts\.
 The service throttle logic doesn't provide any user\-tunable parameters\.

 If you update your service to use a new task definition, your service returns to a normal, non\-throttled state immediately\.
-For more information, see [Updating a service](update-service.md)\.
+For more information, see [Updating a service using the new console](update-service-console-v2.md)\.

-The following are some common causes that trigger this logic:
+The following are some common causes that initiate this logic:
 + A lack of resources to host your task with, such as ports, memory, or CPU units in your cluster\.
 In this case, you also see the [insufficient resource service event message](service-event-messages.md#service-event-messages-1)\.
 + The Amazon ECS container agent can't pull your task Docker image\.
 This might be because a bad container image name, image, or tag, or a lack of private registry authentication or permissions\.
 In this case, you also see `CannotPullContainerError` in your [stopped task errors](stopped-task-errors.md)\.
 + Insufficient disk space on your container instance to create the container\.
 In this case, you also see `CannotCreateContainerError` in your [stopped task errors](stopped-task-errors.md)\.
 For more information, see [`CannotCreateContainerError: API error (500): devmapper`](CannotCreateContainerError.md)\.